Vacation in the Midwest

 When I was in sixth grade, my parents and I traveled through the Midwest for vacation.
-We visited major cities such as Chicago, Nashville, and Kansas City.
+We visited essential cities such as Chicago, Nashville, and Kansas City.
 It was a great bonding experience for my family and me.
-Traveling between states, I was able to see a huge chunk of rural America, which consisted of corn fields and flat lands.
+Traveling between states, I saw rural areas that consisted of corn fields and flatlands.
 It was beautiful and peaceful.

 Now with the current political situation in the U.S., my interest has peaked in the culture of rural America.
 What are their lifestyle and culture like?
 Why do they make the decisions that they do?

-Since I’m a mental health blogger, I wondered about their mental healthcare.
-Research has shown me that mental healthcare is virtually non-existent and that mental illness is stigmatized.
+Since I’m a mental health blogger, I wondered about their mental health care.
+I have learned that in rural America, mental health care is virtually non-existent and that mental illness is stigmatized.
 Mental health conditions in rural America usually come from stress with cyclical farm crisis, social isolation, and natural disasters.
-It is also assumed that rural families of children with mental health problems experience a greater financial and emotional impact compared to urban households.
+It also assumed that children of rural families with mental health problems experience a more significant financial and emotional impact compared to urban households.
 These assumptions come from the lower availability of mental health specialty care and support services in rural areas.
-Also, since many rural areas are lower income, the limited economic opportunities mean a decrease in the ability for the rural families to care for children with severe mental health problems.
+The limited economic opportunities in agricultural regions mean a decrease in the ability of families to care for children with severe mental health problems.

 Mental illness is a problem throughout the United States, but the condition may be more serious in rural areas.
 Major depression is significantly higher in the countryside compared to urban areas.
-According to a study operated by the South Carolina Rural Health Research Center, an estimated 2.6 million rural residents suffer from depression.
-In a 2002 report by the American Journal of Public Health, in the 1970s, the suicide rate for urban and rural men
+The South Carolina Rural Health Research Center estimated that 2.6 million rural residents suffer from depression.

 In a 2002 report by the American Journal of Public Health, in the 1970s, the suicide rate for urban and rural men was about the same, but by the next quarter century, the rural rate was more than 50 percent higher.
 The suicide rate is considerably higher among elderly males and Native American youth.
 Researchers Garth Kruger and Jacque Gray found evidence for this rural trend in North Dakota in a 2005 study.
 During a ten-year period in the state, at least 797 people (the equivalent of the population of a small town) took their own lives, and hundreds more attempted to do so.